awsdocs/amazon-translate-developer-guide/doc_source/API_TranslateText.md

 The request accepts the following data in JSON format\.

  ** [SourceLanguageCode](#API_TranslateText_RequestSyntax) **   <a name="Translate-TranslateText-request-SourceLanguageCode"></a>
-One of the supported language codes for the source text\.
+The language code for the language of the source text\.
+The language must be a language supported by Amazon Translate\.
 To have Amazon Translate determine the source language of your text, you can specify `auto` in the `SourceLanguageCode` field\.
 If you specify `auto`, Amazon Translate will call Amazon Comprehend to determine the source language\.
 Type: String
 Length Constraints: Minimum length of 2\.
 Maximum length of 5\.
 Required: Yes

  ** [TargetLanguageCode](#API_TranslateText_RequestSyntax) **   <a name="Translate-TranslateText-request-TargetLanguageCode"></a>
-One of the supported language codes for the target text\.
+The language code requested for the language of the target text\.
+The language must be a language supported by Amazon Translate\.
 Type: String
 Length Constraints: Minimum length of 2\.
 Maximum length of 5\.
 Required: Yes

  ** [TerminologyNames](#API_TranslateText_RequestSyntax) **   <a name="Translate-TranslateText-request-TerminologyNames"></a>
+The TerminologyNames list that is taken as input to the TranslateText request\.
+This has a minimum length of 0 and a maximum length of 1\.
 Type: Array of strings
 Length Constraints: Minimum length of 1\.
 Maximum length of 256\.
 Pattern: `^([A-Za-z0-9-]_?)+$`